thelounge/thelounge.github.io/_guides/znc.md

 If you still like to have the additional benefits ZNC gives you, install ZNC according to the [installation instructions](https://wiki.ZNC.in/Installation) for your system.

-In order for The Lounge to properly integrate with The Lounge (and other clients) you probably want either one of the following modules:
+In order for ZNC to properly integrate with The Lounge (and other clients), you may want to use either one of the following modules:

  - [Clientbuffer](https://wiki.znc.in/Clientbuffer): The client buffer module maintains client specific buffers for identified clients.
 This works with any client even when they are not ZNC aware.
  - [Playback](https://wiki.znc.in/Playback): IRC clients may request the module to send a partial buffer playback starting from and ending to a certain point of time.
 Only works with clients that respect the ZNC specific capability.
 The Lounge supports this functionality out of the box.